 - $1,500 to $6,000 for water-damaged walls or ceilings

 Before choosing a professional, read their online reviews (especially on Google My Business, Angie’s List and Yelp) and check the Better Business Bureau to see how many complaints have been filed and resolved.

 Alternative to Paying for Emergency Home Repairs

 Sometimes, the cost of an emergency home repair is just too much to bear.
 Don’t worry — there’s an alternative.
 Avoid the burden of an emergency home repair by selling your property to a homebuying company, such as The Buy Guys.

-We pay cash for houses “as is” in Florida, Georgia and Texas.
+We pay cash for houses “as is” in Florida, Georgia and Alabama.
 That means we buy them in any condition.
 If we’re able to make you an offer, you don’t have to make any repairs to the property to sell it.
 Additionally, the virtual process is quick and easy.
 Typically, the entire process from a signed contract to cash in hand can be as quick as five days.